LukeHuesman/Hot-Cocoa-Maker-BAE305/README.md

 Our group used a thermocouple that could withstand boiling water and read temperature when connected to an Arduino.
 Specs that were needed included being waterproof and at least a foot in length so it could pass into the electric kettle without stretching the circuit too far.

+### Plywood Stand

+The structure we used to combine all of the parts above is made out of 1/4-inch, laser cut, plywood.
+The stand was inspired by the design of the Keurig Coffee Maker.
+The funnel, servo motors, and silicon tubes are located in the top part of the wood stand.
+The mug and kettle sit on small platforms opposite of each other.
+The mug is placed under the funnel to catch the hot water and cocoa mix.
+The fan is located under the mug platform.
+A 3-inch diameter circle was cut from this area to allow maximum flux between the rare earth magnets attched to the fan and the stirring pill.
+The stand was put together using wood glue and Gorilla Glue.

 ## Project Discussion